Eric Person

 Eric Person (born May 2, 1963 in St. Louis, Missouri) is an American alto and soprano saxophone player and leader of Meta-Four.
 Since moving to New York City in 1982, Person has performed and recorded with jazz masters McCoy Tyner, Dave Holland, Houston Person, Donald Byrd, Chico Hamilton, John Hicks and the World Saxophone Quartet, and rock, funk and world music figures like Vernon Reid, Ben Harper, Ofra Haza and Bootsy Collins.

 1982–92 New York City

-Eric Person moved to New York City on May 17, 1982.
+Eric Person moved from St.Louis, Missouri, to New York City on May 17, 1982.
 Shortly after his arrival, he played his first New York City performances with the John Hicks Big Band at the Public Theater.
-In September 1983, Eric auditioned for drummer Chico Hamilton.
+In September 1983, Eric auditioned and landed the gig with drummer Chico Hamilton.
 Person performed with Hamilton off and on throughout the 80's and 90's.
-He toured the United States, Europe, Japan and South America with Hamilton and recorded six CD releases with him.
+He toured the United States, Europe, Japan, and South America with Hamilton and recorded six CDs with him.